 - Pre-activated phycobiliprotein and the tandems are stable for at least 12 months with similar activity in Buccutite™ reactions, without significant changes in performance.

 - Buccutite™ Ab conjugation kit is suitable to make Ab conjugate with good performance.

 - The conjugates prepared with Buccutite™ technology are compatible with all other commercial conjugates and also compatible with each other in cell surface staining for analysis and sorting.

 Available Buccutite™ Labeling Kits

-Buccutite™ Rapid Antibody Conjugation Kits are available for labeling antibodies and proteins with PE, APC or Tandem dyes.
-The phycobiliprotein or tandem dye in each kit is pre-activated with Buccutite™ FOL, and can be directly conjugated to proteins of interest activated with Buccutite MTA.
+Buccutite™ Rapid Antibody Conjugation Kits are available for labeling antibodies and proteins with PE, APC, or Tandem dyes.
+Each kit's phycobiliprotein or tandem dye is pre-activated with Buccutite™ FOL and can be directly conjugated to proteins of interest activated with Buccutite MTA.
 The Buccutite™ FOL-activated dye readily reacts with Buccutite™ MTA-containing molecules under extremely mild neutral conditions without any catalyst required.
 Compared to commonly used SMCC.